negarloloshahvar/Case-Study-Analyzing-Job-Market-Data-in-Power-BI/README.md

 ![image](https://user-images.githubusercontent.com/113103161/208242227-552452a4-2289-4ec0-91c6-c0ec820c1574.png)

 Using the table, we observe that the company Toptal is hiring a large number of Data Engineers (994) and Data Scientist (673).

-Other job recommendations
+Staffing & Recruiting had the highest Average of Years of Experience (4.96) and Internet had the highest Posting Count (5052).

 Trends from analysis